epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 def repdigit?(n) = n.digits.uniq.size == 1
 ```

 There's quite a bit going on on this line if you're not used to Ruby, so let's break it apart.
 The `n.digits` method gives us an array with the number's base-10 digits.
 Then we filter out repeated digits using `uniq`.
 So we're basically saying: a number is a repdigit if it has only one distinct digit.
-The code reads almost as a condensed version of it's English explanation.
+The code reads almost as a condensed version of its English explanation.

 By the way, if you're wondering about this `def name(args) = expr` weirdness, that is Ruby's ["endless" method][endless methods] syntax, which debuted on version 3.0.
 I'm still on the fence about it to be honest.
 On the one hand, it seems like the kind of unnecessary syntax sugar that tends to bloat languages and complicates answering basic questions like "how do i define a method?".
 But at the same time, it can be useful to distinguish the cases where something can be expressed succinctly in a single expression, and the cases where multiple statements are needed.